Acupuncture originated as ancient Chinese medicine, where medicine men believed that it renewed the balance of energy through their patients' bodies.

-At Pico Rivera Animal Hospital, we feel that we can obtain the best results by using acupuncture as a supplement to medical therapy to help restore your pet's health and vitality.
+At Pico Rivera Animal Hospital, we feel that we can obtain the best results by using veterinary acupuncture as a supplement to medical therapy to help restore your pet's health and vitality.

-Acupuncture involves inserting tiny needles into an animal's body at precise points called meridians, where the blood vessels converge with the nerves.
+Veterinary acupuncture involves inserting tiny needles into an animal's body at precise points called meridians, where the blood vessels converge with the nerves.
 These precise pinpricks allow for increased blood flow, which can be helpful for promoting healing.

 Our vets often recommend the use of acupuncture or other types of Chinese medicine for a number of issues, including: